StemVibrations/STEM/docs/installation.rst

    pip install StemVibrations

-If you want to install the latest development version of STEM (no guarantee of stability), run the following code:
+If you want to install the latest development version of STEM (no guarantee of stability), run the following code in your environment:

 .. code-block::